 The stronger resemblance of an English Bulldog or Poodle is often common, and so is a mixture of them both, but it all depends on the specific gene pools of each particular dog.

-Usually, it has the soft, medium length curly coat of a Poodle, which vary in black, white and red colors.
+Usually, it has the soft, medium length curly coat of a Poodle, which varies in black, white and red colors.
 It has the large, detailed head of the English Bulldog, as well as long, stern legs.

 Its ears most of the time are incredibly floppy, and it should have a pointed, fluffy tail.
 It almost always has a black nose, and brown eyes filled with enthusiasm.

-How big is a full grown English Boodle?
+How big is a full-grown English Boodle?

-The English Boodle is around the same size as other medium sized dogs and can grow anywhere between 12-15 inches in length.
+The English Boodle is around the same size as other medium-sized dogs and can grow anywhere between 12-15 inches in length.